tropotek/tk-form/readme.md

 ### TODO

+- Implement fieldsets and tabgroups using javascript and tags data or role attributes
 - Add more functionality to file uploads using jquery
 - Implement a WYSIWYG editor in javascript, idealy using classes sowe can make them selectable
 - Implement select2 for multi select fields

 ### Form State Chart